networkdynamics/PolNeAR/README.md

 The PolNeAR data resides under the /data directory.
 There is one subdirectory for each _compartment_ of the dataset.
 There are 5 compartments.
 Three of the compartments correspond to the core dataset's train/test/dev subsets.
-The other two relate to quality control.
+The other two relate to quality control during annotation.
 The /data directory also contains a file called metadata.tsv, which provides a listing of all the news articles along with metadata, including which annotators have annotated it.

 <pre>
 - /data